magma/magma/docs/readmes/proposals/p006_mandatory_integration_tests_for_each_PR.md

 ## Problem descriptions
 At the moment, buggy codes gets merged into master branch time after time, which affects development of new features, slowing developers down.
 This happens because some PRs get merged without performing proper QA by the code maintainers who are not willing to wait until integration tests have executed.
 Here are some numbers which can explain what does "wait too long" means:
  - magma_integration_tests pipeline takes ~1 hour to execute and Jenkins can process only 1 run/hour (does not support concurrent builds)
+ - existing test env is a VirtualBox VMs managed by Vagrant on top of KVM VMs which are running on baremetall node is very slow.
  - average magma_integration_tests queue length was 30-40 jobs (before opt-in strategy was implemented)
  - CWAG-integration-test and LTE-integration-test jobs take 1 hour each (before optimisation.)
 Jenkins can process approximtely 13 executions per hour.
  Recently we switched to "Opt-In strategy" for PRs affecting the gateway code base.
 These PRs must be marked with one of the following labels: "component: agw" OR "component: cwf" OR "component: feg".
 Implementation of this strategy decreased load on jenkins (went from 30+ to 2-10 per day).
 At the same time, this means that PRs which were not marked with the correct label are not tested and may be introducing new bugs.